AlfredJKwack/BuyMyLove-GiftLIst/README.md

 **Version 0.1.0**

-A mobile-first web application for managing a gift list with anonymous user interaction and admin controls.
+A mobile-first web application for managing a single gift list with anonymous user interaction and admin controls.

 ## Features